nikukyugamer/kaomojitoka-to-google-ime-dictionary/README.md

 - please import `./kaomojitoka_to_google_ime_dictionary.sample.txt` to Google IME

 ### 4. confirm to convert correctly
-- when Google IME is on, input `かももじとか` and try to convert.
+- when Google IME is on, input `かおもじとか` and try to convert.
 - the conversion candidates of Japanese emoticons are shown
 - Be good communication :)